 Other than Healing Vials, there are some more ways to restore Life:

-- Healers in towns
+- Healers inside of towns

 - Healing Wells